 Bachelor of Science in Nursing – American Indian program

-In this program, you will begin your prerequisite courses through Northern Arizona University or a local
+In this program, you will complete your prerequisite courses through Northern Arizona University or a local

-community college, and then, once admitted to university’s BSN program, you
+community college, and then, apply for admissions to NAU's BSN program.

 Like our traditional BSN program, the BSN American Indian Program prepares you to provide nursing care for